davidgiga1993/mixing-station-docs/docs/feature-list.md

 ### iOS
 For iOS only one app is distributed.
 This app can control all mixers and is only available as "pro" version.
 You can use all features of the app in the offline mode without paying anything.
-As soon as you want to connect to a mixer it's required to buy the app for this mixer model you want to connect to.
+As soon as you want to connect to a mixer it's required to buy the app for the mixer model you want to connect to.

 ## Features
 This page lists all the special features in the professional version.